MadGoatHaz/blupow/docs/development/NEXT_STEPS.md

 ## 2. ✅ ~~Map Parsed Data to Home Assistant Sensors~~ (Completed)

-- **Objective:** Integrate the data received from `BluPowClient` into the Home Assistant entity model.
+- **Objective:** Integrate the data received from `BluPowClient` into the Home Assistant `sensor` entities.
-- **Actions Taken:**
+- **Action:**
-    - **Implemented Robust Parsing:** Re-engineered `blupow_client.py` to read a large block of data from the device in a single request.
-Implemented a complete register map in `const.py` based on `cyrils/renogy-bt` to correctly parse all expected values.
-    - **Refactored Coordinator and Sensor:** Massively simplified `coordinator.py` and `sensor.py` to work efficiently with the new client.
-The coordinator now acts as a lightweight wrapper, and the sensor entities are much cleaner.
-    - **Stabilized Connection:** Replaced unreliable `sleep` calls with `asyncio.Event` for robust, event-driven data reception, improving speed and stability.
+  - Implemented a block read for 34 registers starting at `0x0100` in `blupow_client.py`.
+  - Created a `RenogyRegisters` class in `const.py` to map the data correctly.
+  - Refactored `_update_data_from_registers` to parse the block and populate all 18 sensor values.
+  - Simplified `coordinator.py` and `sensor.py` to be clean, efficient wrappers.
-- **Outcome:** All 18 sensors for the Renogy device now populate with correct, real-time data in Home Assistant.
+- **Outcome:** All 18 sensors are created and mapped to the data from the client.

+## 3. ✅ Improve Connection Stability (Completed)

+- **Objective:** Address connection dropouts and `ESP_GATT_CONN_FAIL_ESTABLISH` errors.
+- **Action:**
+  - Replaced `asyncio.sleep` with a more reliable `asyncio.Event` for data synchronization in `blupow_client.py`.
+  - Added explicit support for ESPHome Bluetooth Proxies to leverage better signal strength.
+  - Refactored the `coordinator.py` to implement a robust connect/disconnect cycle, ensuring a clean state for each connection attempt.
+- **Outcome:** The integration is now more resilient to transient Bluetooth errors and should recover automatically from connection failures.

-## 3. Refine Connection Management and Error Handling (Next)
+## 4. Refine Connection Management and Error Handling (Next)

 - **Objective:** Make the integration robust and stable for long-term use.
 - **Actions:**
     - **Configuration:** Allow the Modbus `device_id` to be configured in the `config_flow.py` UI instead of being hardcoded, as it may vary between devices.
     - **Error States:** Ensure that `BleakError` and other exceptions are caught gracefully and reported to the user through the UI in all edge cases.

-## 4. Documentation and Cleanup (Next)
+## 5. Documentation and Cleanup (Next)

 - **Objective:** Finalize the integration for a beta release.
 - **Actions:**